Seller Resources

 Landscaping:

 First impressions count!
-Curb appeal is the first step to getting a buyer to come in your home.
-Simply tidying up existing landscaping or adding some new may be the difference between getting the call for a showing, or a car that just drives by.
+Curb appeal is the first step to getting a buyer to come into your home.
+Simply tidying up existing landscaping or adding some new may be the difference between getting the call for a showing or a car that just drives by.

 • Kitchen remodeling – 90%